Matter and Technologies - Key Technologies for Science

 The technologies used in accelerators and detectors are becoming increasingly more complex and their development cycles longer.
-The Helmholtz Association has established a new programme, “Matter and Technologies”, to stress the importance and central role technologies play for the field and beyond.
+The Helmholtz Association has established a new program, “Matter and Technologies”, to stress the importance and central role technologies play for the field and beyond.
 This step should ensure that the Helmholtz Association stays in the forefront of the technological developments needed for future large scale research facilities, in particular, accelerators, and detectors.
-These activities, which in the past were distributed over several programmes, should increase the overall visibility of technology developments in “Matter”.
+These activities, which in the past were distributed over several programs, should increase the overall visibility of technology developments in “Matter”.
 This should also contribute to attract the best people in the field to work for Helmholtz.

 What is Helmholtz doing to achieve this goal?